dcov/ok/README.md

 ## ok
-A general-purpose programming language that is data-oriented and concurrent-by-default.
+A general-purpose programming language that is data-oriented and highly parallel.

 ## TODO:
 - Design and implement it.